CESNET/eduroam-icinga/doc/tests.md

 ### parameters

 The script takes two parameters:
-- realm
 - time difference

-The first parameter specifies the realm for which compromised users are retrieved.
+- realm list

-The second parameter specifies minimal time difference between time needed to travel from first visited insitution to second at specified speed (set to 100 km/h) and the time actually reached.
+The first parameter specifies minimal time difference between time needed to travel from first visited insitution to second at specified speed (set to 100 km/h) and the time actually reached.
 It is set to 60 seconds.
+The second parameter specifies the realm list for which compromised users are retrieved.
+The realms in the list must be separated by comma, for example: `realm1,realm2,realm3...`.
+This parameter uses host custom variable `all_realms`.

 ### dependencies